 TREATMENT — Establishing a safe sleeping environment is the primary goal of treatment.
 This can be achieved through modification of the sleep environment and, if necessary, pharmacotherapy.

-Safe sleeping environment — All patients with RBD and their bed partners should be counseled on ways to alter the sleeping environment to prevent injury.
+Safe sleeping environment — The frequency of dream enactment behaviors is not predictive of injury, so all patients with RBD and their bed partners should be counseled on modifying the sleeping environment to prevent injury.
 For patients with mild symptoms, this may be all that is needed.

 Other novel strategies are in development.
 Exiting the bed while acting out a dream is a high-risk behavior that may result in traumatic injury .
 A bed alarm that delivers a customized calming message at the onset of dream enactment can prevent a patient from exiting the bed and avert sleep-related injury .

 Melatonin — Melatonin is our preferred first-line therapy in patients with frequent, disruptive or injurious behaviors.
 Melatonin is an endogenous hormone normally secreted by the pineal gland in response to evening darkness, entraining circadian rhythms.
-By an uncertain mechanism, melatonin in high doses at bedtime (6 to 15 mg) augments REM sleep atonia and improves RBD symptoms [85,86].
-Interestingly, melatonin suppression of REM sleep motor activity persists for weeks after the agent is discontinued [4,86].
+By an uncertain mechanism, melatonin in high doses at bedtime (6 to 18 mg) augments REM sleep atonia and improves RBD symptoms [90,91].
+Interestingly, melatonin suppression of REM sleep motor activity persists for up to two weeks after the agent is discontinued [4,91].

 The dose of melatonin required to suppress behaviors in patients with RBD varies.
-In our experience, most patients achieve significant improvement with doses ranging from 6 to 15 mg nightly.
+In our experience, most patients achieve significant improvement with doses ranging from 6 to 18 mg nightly.
 We typically start with 3 mg at night and then increase in 3 mg increments until the disruptive and injurious behaviors have ceased (table 1).
-Doses as high as 18 mg are occasionally required.

 Melatonin tends to be well tolerated at these doses, with occasional patients developing gastrointestinal distress that is dose limiting.
 Melatonin is not regulated by the US Food and Drug Administration and is available in a variety of formulations over-the-counter.
 Unlicensed, nonprescription products can vary widely due to differences in the type of preparation and additives used.
 In our experience, most formulations appear to be clinically equivalent.
 Melatonin undergoes hepatic metabolism and should be used with caution in patients with hepatic impairment.